Artemia salina: Taxonomy, distribution and conservation

-An alternative taxonomic treatment is to recognized the extirpated English population as a species of its own, to which the name A. salina should be restricted.
-In that case the species native to the Mediterranean region of Southern Europe, Anatolia and Northern Africa can be referred to as A. tunisiana, but at present most authorities reject this treatment and consider A. tunisiana as a synonym of A. salina.
-Some have considered the North African population distinct and proposed that the name A. tunisiana should be restricted to it, but this is contradicted by genetic evidence, which shows that South European and North African populations belong to the same species.
+An alternative taxonomic treatment is to recognize the extirpated English population as a species of its own, to which the name Artemia salina should be restricted.
+In that case the species native to the Mediterranean region of Southern Europe, Anatolia and Northern Africa can be referred to as Artemia tunisiana, but at present most authorities reject this treatment and consider Artemia tunisiana as a synonym of Artemia salina.
+Some have considered the North African population distinct and proposed that the name Artemia tunisiana should be restricted to that group, but this is contradicted by genetic evidence showing that South European and North African populations belong to the same species.